What are the open call dates?

 How long will the call be open?

-The 1st call is will be open for 12 weeks and thus will close on June 09, 2020.
+- The 2nd call is is open for 12 weeks and thus will close on December 15th 2020.
 Submission of proposals is only possible in the time that the call is open.

 Where is the link for registration ?